 In this vein, the company maintains a privileged relationship with filmmaking masters who have become Rolex Testimonees.
 These ambassadors are constantly pushing back the limits of storytelling and those of cinema itself.
 Two incontrovertible masters who serve as Testimonees and have made an indelible mark on the movie industry are Martin Scorsese and James Cameron.

 Scorsese has played a dual role at Rolex, serving also as a mentor in the brand’s Mentor and Protégé Arts Initiative, which since 2002 has paired promising young talents in a variety of artistic disciplines with masters in their field for a period of creative collaboration.
-Among the eight towering figures who have served as film mentors are Alfonso Cuarón and Spike Lee, both of whom were invited to share their craft and insights at virtual events staged by the Academy Museum. prior to its official opening.
-(Director’s Inspiration: Spike Lee is a gallery dedicated to the filmmaker’s body of work.)
+Among the eight towering figures who have served as film mentors are Alfonso Cuarón and Spike Lee, both of whom were invited to share their craft and insights at virtual events staged by the Academy Museum.
+(Director’s Inspiration: Spike Lee is a gallery dedicated to the filmmaker’s body of work).

 The Arts Initiative further embodies Rolex’s commitment to push back the frontiers and pass on knowledge from one generation to the next.
 It is this same motivation that has inspired Rolex to support the Academy Museum in its endeavour to preserve and shed a perpetual light on cinema.